Comparing Euler classes: Transgression, -invariants and the comparison

-The goal of this section is to give a nice representative of the $k$-invariant that defines the obstruction theoretic Euler class; we show that the obstruction theoretic Euler class can be described in terms of a ``fundamental class" under transgression (see Lemma \ref{lem:describingkinvariants} and Examples \ref{ex:kinvariant} and \ref{ex:universalclass}).
-This is the analog of a classical fact relating Moore-Postnikov $k$-invariants and transgressions of cohomology of the fiber (see \cite[Chapter III p.
-12]{Thomas} for a general statement $k$-invariants or \cite[p.
-237]{Harper} for the corresponding topological statement).
-In the setting in which we work (simplicial sheaves), it is more or less a question of undwinding definitions; we build on the theory of \cite[VI.5]{GoerssJardine} in the setting of simplicial sets.
+The goal of this section is to give a nice representative of the $k$-invariant that defines the obstruction theoretic Euler class; we show that the obstruction theoretic Euler class can be described in terms of a ``fundamental class" under ``transgression" (see Lemma \ref{lem:describingkinvariants} and Example \ref{ex:kinvariant}).
+This result is the analog of a classical fact relating Moore-Postnikov $k$-invariants and transgressions of cohomology of the fiber (see \cite[Chapter III p.
+12]{Thomas} for a general statement about $k$-invariants or \cite[p.
+237]{Harper} for the corresponding statement regarding the classical Euler class of an oriented real vector bundle).
+In the setting in which we work (simplicial sheaves), it is more or less a question of unwinding definitions; we build on the theory of \cite[VI.5]{GoerssJardine} in the setting of simplicial sets.

+Subsection \ref{ss:kinvariants} is devoted to recalling some definitions regarding $k$-invariants in Moore-Postnikov towers in the setting of $\aone$-homotopy theory; the main result is contained in Example \ref{ex:kinvariant} and uses the relative Hurewicz theorem discussed in Section \ref{s:relativehurewicz}.
+Subsection \ref{ss:obstructiontheoreticeulerclass} then specializes these results to the case of interest.
+Subsection \ref{ss:proofofmaintheorem} then contains the proof of the main result stated in the introduction.
+Finally, Subsection \ref{ss:eulercherncompare} contains a refinement of \cite[Proposition 6.3.1]{AsokFaselA3minus0}.

-\subsubsection{On $k$-invariants in Moore-Postnikov towers}
+\subsection{On $k$-invariants in Moore-Postnikov towers}

 The Moore-Postnikov tower of a morphism of spaces is constructed in the simplicial homotopy category by sheafifying the classical construction in simplicial homotopy theory \cite[VI.2]{GoerssJardine}.
 To perform the same construction in $\aone$-homotopy theory, one applies the construction in the simplicial homotopy category to a fibration of fibrant and $\aone$-local spaces \cite[Appendix B]{MField}.
 The description of the $k$-invariants in the Moore-Postnikov factorization is then an appropriately sheafified version of the classical construction.
 The first result is an analog of \cite[Lemma VI.5.4]{GoerssJardine} in the context of $\aone$-homotopy theory.